mathesh-me/docker-articles/docker-buildx-bake/docker-buildx-bake.md

 We can build the images using the following steps:<br>

-Now, If we want to build the images from the above Dockerfile, we need to run the `docker build` command with all the build configurations values defined in the command line.
+Now, if we want to build the images from the above Dockerfile, we need to run the `docker build` command with all the build configuration values defined in the command line.

 ```bash
 docker build \